Coalición Floresta Logo Coalición Floresta Search Buscar

 Procedural marks

-With the approval of the Deputy Attorney General, we refer to your official communication No. DD-043-2007 of November 19, 2007, through which you request the criterion of this Advisory Body on the binding nature of opinion C-017-2005 of January 14, 2005, in which it was concluded that the Consejo Nacional de Enseñanza Superior Universitaria Privada (CONESUP) is competent to authorize higher education degree programs to private universities recognized as such, but lacks legal authority to authorize programs to entities that are not private universities.
+With the approval of the Deputy Attorney General, we refer to your official letter No. DD-043-2007 of November 19, 2007, by which you request the opinion of this Consultative Body regarding the binding nature of opinion C-017-2005 of January 14, 2005, in which it was concluded that the National Council of Private University Higher Education (Consejo Nacional de Enseñanza Superior Universitaria Privada, CONESUP) is competent to authorize higher education programs for private universities recognized as such, but lacks legal authority to authorize programs for entities that are not private universities.

-Specifically, it is indicated that the purpose of the consultation is to determine whether the lack of competence (incompetencia) of CONESUP should be understood ex tunc from the enactment of Law No. 6693 of November 27, 1981 – the Law creating CONESUP – or ex nunc from the notification of opinion C-017-2005.
+Specifically, it is indicated that the purpose of the consultation is to determine whether the lack of competence of CONESUP should be understood *ex tunc* from the enactment of Law No. 6693 of November 27, 1981 – Law creating CONESUP – or *ex nunc* from the communication of opinion C-017-2005.

-For the reasons set forth below, the consultation submitted is not admissible, and therefore this Advisory Body cannot and must not address the merits of the issue raised.
+For the reasons that will be set forth below, the consultation formulated is not admissible, and therefore this Consultative Body cannot and must not address the merits of the matter raised.

-I.- THE ADVISORY FUNCTION OF THE PROCURADURÍA GENERAL: IMPLICIT LIMITS IN ADDRESSING CONSULTATIONS FROM DEPUTIES The Procuraduría General has already had the opportunity to examine the object and scope of the advisory function granted to it by its Organic Law, Law No. 6815 of September 27, 1982.
-In opinion C-329-2002 of December 4, 2002, it was established that, in general terms, its advisory function is intended to advise the active bodies, charged with adopting administrative decisions.
+IMPLIED LIMITS IN ADDRESSING CONSULTATIONS FROM DEPUTIES The Attorney General's Office has already had the opportunity to examine the object and scope of the consultative function granted to it by its Organic Law, Law No. 6815 of September 27, 1982.
+In opinion C-329-2002 of December 4, 2002, it was established that, in general terms, its consultative function aims to advise the active bodies responsible for adopting administrative decisions.

-Article 1 of its Organic Law conceptualizes the Procuraduría General as the superior advisory body – technical-juridical – of the Public Administration, in addition to granting it the legal representation of the State.
-That is to say, in principle, the Procuraduría General exercises its advisory function in relation to the Public Administration and at the request of the administrative authority.
-Given its relevance, we transcribe Article 4 of the cited Law:
+Article 1 of its Organic Law conceptualizes the Attorney General's Office as the superior – technical-legal – consultative body of the Public Administration, besides granting it the State's legal representation.
+That is to say, in principle, the Attorney General's Office exercises its consultative function in relation to the Public Administration and at the request of the administrative authority.
+Due to its relevance, we transcribe Article 4 of the aforementioned Law:

 "ARTICLE 4.—CONSULTATIONS: